Summary of the most important points

 In the canton of Zurich, for example, every death must be reported to the local burial office.
 Registration should be made in person by relatives if the deceased person was a resident of Zurich or if burial in a Zurich cemetery is desired.
 Among other things, the medical death certificate must be presented.
 The funeral office also discusses the details of the laying out, burial and funeral service.

 It is advisable to organise the most important files after the death of a person.
-Namely, personal documents such as birth certificate and marriage certificate, certificate of municipal citizenship, contracts, insurance policies and, of course, dispositions on death, i.e. testaments and inheritance contracts, are to be collected.
+Namely, you must gather personal documents such as birth certificate and marriage certificate, certificate of municipal citizenship, contracts, insurance policies and, of course, dispositions on death, i.e. testaments and inheritance contracts.
 This will give you an overview of the deceased person’s circumstances and estate.
 This is important in order to know which declarations and legal transactions towards which authorities or contractual partners will be necessary later.

 Funeral services and burial